-- About 250,000 wildebeest die during the journey from Tanzania to the Masai Mara National Reserve in southwestern Kenya, a total of 800 kilometres (500 mi).
+- About 250,000 wildebeest die during the journey from Tanzania to the Masai Mara National Reserve in southwestern Kenya, a total of 800 kilometers (500 mi).
 Death is usually from thirst, hunger, exhaustion, or predation.

 Wildebeest Calving Season

 The Great Wildebeest Migration has arrived on the short grass plains of South Serengeti National Park.
 The calving season when the massive herds of wildebeest arrive in the southernmost point of their migration over February and March.
 This is without a doubt one of the best times for you to witness this extraordinary spectacle when the herds find themselves on the vast open plains of the southern Serengeti and Ndutu plains.
 Approximately 8,000 wildebeest are born every day during the peak calving season from early January to late February.
-It’s also baby season for the predators so you can expect to see cute lion and cheetah cubs and possibly even endangered African wild dog puppies.
-With the Calving Season Safari travel in custom designed 4×4 safari vehicles with open roofs for game viewing.
+It’s also the baby season for the predators so you can expect to see cute lion and cheetah cubs and possibly even endangered African wild dog puppies.
+With the Calving Season Safari travel in custom-designed 4×4 safari vehicles with open roofs for game viewing.

 The long rainy season usually starts in April and goes up to May generally this rain covers the whole of East Africa however, the rainy is very brief and has been experienced mostly during the nights.
 It is possible to do our Tanzania Safaris at this time where lodges and tented camps are lowering their prices, traffic at this time is usually low and the park is uncrowded.
-Other option is to visit Southern Serengeti during the months of December to March where the migration of herds is crowded at Ndutu plains for giving birth (synchronized birth).
+Another option is to visit Southern Serengeti during the months of December to March where the migration of herds is crowded at Ndutu plains for giving birth (synchronized birth).

-The months of April and May usually are spent at Central Serengeti plains and around Seronera area while June and Mid July it is best time to stay at the Western corridor and around the Grumeti River area.
+The months of April and May usually are spent at Central Serengeti plains and around the Seronera area while June and Mid July it is the best time to stay at the Western corridor and around the Grumeti River area.
 Mid- July to Mid -August you can move to the Northern Serengeti at Bologonja and Lobo areas as well as around Mara River.
-In months of June and August the area of Ikoma which is outside the Serengeti National park can be a good place for the game drives.
+In months of June and August, the area of Ikoma which is outside the Serengeti National park can be a good place for the game drives.